Tennis-WTA threatens to pull out of tournaments in China over Peng | Law-Order

 The issue has emerged as China prepares to host the Winter Olympics in Beijing in February amid calls from global rights groups and others for a boycott over its human rights record.
 The International Olympic Committee (IOC) said it would not comment on the matter.

 "Experience shows that quiet diplomacy offers the best opportunity to find a solution for questions of such nature," an IOC spokesperson said.
 "This explains why the IOC will not comment any further at this stage."
-U.S. Representative Jim Banks of Indiana said he has written https://twitter.com/RepJimBanks/status/1461434960531922950?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Etweet to U.S. President Joe Biden about Peng's disappearance, urging him to raise her case in his talks with China and to warn Beijing that it could have a negative impact on the Winter Olympics.
+U.S. Representative Jim Banks of Indiana said he has written to U.S. President Joe Biden about Peng's disappearance, urging him to raise her case with China and to warn Beijing it could have a negative impact on the Winter Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)